Hunter Museum of American Art: Expansion

 In 2002 the Hunter Museum of American Art partnered with the City of Chattanooga, the Tennessee Aquarium and the Creative Discovery Museum to finish the 21st Century Waterfront Plan.
 "The Hunter Museum portion of the project included a $22 million expansion and renovation, designed by Randall Stout that was completed in 2005.
-The project included 28,000 square feet of new construction, 34,000 square feet of renovation, a new entrance, a temporary exhibition space, restoration of the mansion, the creation of an outdoor sculpture and a complete reinstallation of the Museum's permanent collection."
+The project included 28,000 square feet of new construction, 34,000 square feet of renovation, a new entrance, a temporary exhibition space, restoration of the mansion, the creation of an outdoor sculpture garden, and a complete reinstallation of the Museum's permanent collection."

 Present day

 The Hunter Museum of American Art includes 100 years of architectures and the most complete collection of American art in the Southeast.
 The museum also travels nationally for exhibits and curated shows.
 "The collection spans from the colonial period to present day and covers a wide variety of media including painting, sculpture, contemporary studio glass, and crafts."

 In 2006 the museum received national recognition from the Innovative Design in Engineering and Architecture with Structural Steels awards program.
 "The award recognizes outstanding achievements in engineering and architecture on structural steel projects around the country.
 The Hunter Museum project earned Merit Award recognition in the category of Projects $15–$75 million."

-In June 2015, the Hunter Museum of Art announced on their official website that they had chosen a new executive director, Virginia Ann Sharber.
+In June 2015, the Hunter Museum of Art announced on its website that it had chosen a new executive director, Virginia Ann Sharber.